Kansas firefighters climb stairs to remember victims of September 11 attacks

 Each step upward brought another memory of a victim.

-“We have to educate our young ones and let them keep the legacy going,” Shane Davis who is a Captain alongside Barnett at the McConnell Air Force Base.
+“We have to educate our young ones and let them keep the legacy going,” urged Shane Davis, who is a Captain alongside Barnett at the McConnell Air Force Base.

 These firefighters also had to keep going to reach their goal.